aerogear/datasync-voyager/examples/README.md

 * [Conflict example](./conflicts) - Conflict handling example
 * [External REST API integration example](./restapi) - This example shows GraphQL integration with another API

-## Running

-If you have run the `npm run bootstrap` command, the dependencies should already be installed.